Home » Can Cincinnati Support a New Arena?

 by Leyla Shokoohe

 If a new indoor arena makes its way from concept to reality in Cincinnati, there’s a decent chance it will have to break with the naming convention of “Riverfront.”
-A feasibility study initiated by the Cincinnati Regional Chamber in May identifies a handful of sites that are potentially suited to be the home of a future new Cincinnati arena, and most aren’t along the Ohio River.
+A feasibility study initiated by the Cincinnati Regional Chamber in May identifies a handful of sites that are potentially suited to be the home of a future new Cincinnati arena, and they aren’t along the Ohio River.
 In fact, a pre-conceived commitment to a riverfront location was not part of the study; its purpose was to perform due diligence in researching and vetting potential sites regardless of locale.

 “We’re looking to deliver a common set of facts about what it would take, where are the places in this community it might be best situated, and what’s the opportunity a new arena brings to Cincinnati to attract the types of events and programming we know we’re missing out on today and we know bring economic life,” says Pete Metz, the Chamber’s vice president of civic and regional partnerships.
 “One thing we all agree on is that tourism lifts Cincinnati.”